harisbabic/Node/DEVELOPMENT_GUIDELINES.md

-# Project Development Guidelines
+## Critical Development Guidelines for AI Interaction

-## Working Rules and Instructions

-### 1. File Paths and Names
+1. File Structure and Naming:
    - Always provide relative paths with file names commented at the top of each generated file.
+   - Use kebab-case for file names (e.g., `my-component.js`).
-- Use consistent naming conventions (kebab-case for files, PascalCase for components).
+   - Use PascalCase for component names (e.g., `MyComponent`).

-### 2. Project Context
-- We're working on advancing our '/d/Node' project.
-- The project is built with Node.js, npm, PostgreSQL, React, Express, and other related technologies.
-- Development is done on a Windows 10 machine, using Git Bash for command line operations.

-### 3. Code Generation and Adaptation
-- When generating new code or adapting functionality from other projects (e.g., Ai-toolbox, web-tools), ensure it's compatible with our Node project structure and technologies.
-- Adjust imports, file paths, and dependencies as necessary to fit our project structure.

-### 4. Documentation
-- Keep documentation up-to-date, especially when introducing new features or making significant changes.
+2. Code Completeness:
+   - Generate complete, production-ready files.
+Avoid placeholders or incomplete examples.
+   - Include meaningful implementations and comprehensive tests for each module.
+   - Only use placeholders when absolutely necessary, clearly marking them for later completion.

+3. Documentation:
-- Use clear, concise language in comments and documentation.
+   - Include clear, concise comments in all code.

-### 5. Testing
+   - Keep documentation up-to-date with each change or new feature.

+4. Testing:
-- Write and update tests for new features and changes.
+   - Write thorough, meaningful tests for each module.
-- Ensure all tests pass before submitting pull requests.

-### 6. Version Control
-- Make meaningful commit messages that clearly describe the changes made.
-- Keep pull requests focused on a single feature or bug fix when possible.
+   - Avoid generic or example tests that don't fully assess functionality.

-### 7. Error Handling and Logging
+5. Error Handling and Logging:
-- Implement proper error handling in all new code.
+   - Implement proper error handling in all code.
    - Use the project's logging system consistently.

-### 8. Security
+6. Security:
-- Always consider security implications when writing code or suggesting changes.
+   - Always consider security implications in code generation.
-- Never commit sensitive information (like API keys or passwords) to the repository.
+   - Never include sensitive information (API keys, passwords) in generated code.

-### 9. Performance
+7. Performance:
-- Consider the performance implications of your code, especially for database operations and API calls.
+   - Consider performance implications, especially for database operations and API calls.
-- Ensure all scripts are executable with `chmod +x`.

-### 10. Accessibility
+8. Accessibility:
-- Ensure new UI components are accessible and follow WCAG guidelines.
+   - Ensure all UI components follow WCAG guidelines.

-### 11. Complete and Meaningful Code Generation
+9. Code Generation and Adaptation:
-- Ensure that generated files are as complete as possible, avoiding placeholders or incomplete examples.
-- Each file should be production-ready, with meaningful implementations and tests.
-- Only use placeholders when absolutely necessary, and clearly mark them for later completion.
-- Focus on generating meaningful and thorough tests for each module, avoiding generic or example tests that do not fully assess functionality.
-- Follow consistent indentation (2 spaces for JavaScript, 4 spaces for Python, etc.).
-- Use meaningful variable names.
-- Write comments for complex logic or non-obvious code.

-### 12. Streamlining Content
-   - Ensure no redundant information is present.
-   - Organize the `Features` section logically, starting with core features like creating the Database Schema, then working your way  through Project Management and moving to advanced features like the Server-Side Dashboard and Analytics.
+   - When adapting code from other projects (e.g., Ai-toolbox, web-tools), ensure compatibility with the Node project structure.
+   - Adjust imports, file paths, and dependencies to fit the project structure.

+10. Version Control:
+    - Provide meaningful commit messages that clearly describe changes.

+11. Environment Specifics:
+    - Remember that development is done on a Windows 10 machine using Git Bash for command line operations.

-## Reference
+## Communication and Collaboration
-- Review these rules regularly and before generating any code or responses.
-- Helps maintain consistency and quality throughout the project.
+- Primary communication: Direct conversation with AI, referencing these guidelines.
+- Consistently refer to `DEVELOPMENT_GUIDELINES.md`, `README.md`, and `Roadmap.md` for project direction and standards.
+- Emphasize the need for complete, production-ready code in all interactions.

+## Note to AI Assistant
+This overview is designed to quickly bring you up to speed on the Node Project and establish clear guidelines for our interactions.
+Always adhere to the Critical Development Guidelines listed above in all code generation and project discussions.
+These guidelines are crucial for maintaining consistency and quality throughout the project.

+When generating or discussing code:
+1. Always start file contents with a comment specifying the relative path and filename.
+2. Ensure all generated code is complete and production-ready unless explicitly stated otherwise.
+3. Provide comprehensive error handling and logging in all code snippets.
+4. Include relevant, thorough tests for all functionalities.
+5. Consider security, performance, and accessibility in all suggestions and implementations.

+If any aspect of a task or request conflicts with these guidelines, seek clarification before proceeding.
+Your adherence to these guidelines is essential for the project's success and for maintaining clear, consistent communication throughout our interactions.